PyCQA/redbaron/docs/querying.rst

     red.find(re.compile("^n"))
     red.find_all(re.compile("^n"))

-Having to compile regex is boring, so you can use this shorthand syntaxe instead (prefixing a string with "re:"):
+Having to compile regex is boring, so you can use this shorthand syntax instead (prefixing a string with "re:"):

 .. ipython:: python